Wonnerup House: Background

-In 1827 George Layman, then 17 years old, immigrated to Australia from England and settled in Van Diemen's Land, Tasmania, with his brother Charles.
+In 1827 Layman Sr, then 17 years old, immigrated to Australia from England and settled in Van Diemen's Land, Tasmania, with his brother Charles.
 Van Diemen's Land was initially a penal colony, but became a colony in its own right in 1824.
-In 1829, Layman was attacked and robbed of all his money by escaped convicts, and decided to work his passage to the new Swan River Colony, arriving in October 1829.
+In 1829, Layman Sr was attacked and robbed of all his money by escaped convicts, and decided to work his passage to the new Swan River Colony, arriving in October 1829.
 He married Mary Ann Bayliss in Perth in 1832; the couple established a homestead in Augusta.
 However, Augusta failed as a settlement, and many of the settlers chose to exchange their grants there for land in the Busselton region.

 George and Mary Layman moved to Busselton in 1834 with their two young daughters, Harriet and Mary.
-Their son George Jr. was born in 1837, the same year that George built a homestead on his land.
+Their son George Layman Jr was born in 1837, the same year that Layman Sr built a homestead on his land.
 This cottage was followed by a separate dairy and kitchen complete with cellar and large ovens.
 The Laymans had two other children, Charles in 1838 and Catherine (Kate) in 1841.

-Relations between the European settlers and the native Wardandi people were strained to the point of violence, resulting in several Aboriginal deaths.
-In February 1841, after a long days work at the Layman property, George Layman was speared to death by Wardandi elder Gaywal.
-According to several witnesses including Robert Heppingstone, Layman had gotten involved in an argument between Gaywal and another Wardandi tribesman Milligan over the stealing of Milligan's allocation of damper by Gaywal.
-Layman pulled Gaywal's beard, which was considered a grave insult.
-A manhunt for Layman's killer went on for several weeks, involving much bloodshed.
-While on the hunt, Captain Molloy, the Bussell brothers, and British troops killed an unknown number of Aboriginals.
-One source has described these events which later became known as the Wonnerup massacre; however, no government records were written to describe the event.
+Relations between the European settlers and the indigenous Wardandi people were strained to the point of violence, resulting in several Aboriginal deaths.
+In February 1841, after a long day of work at the Layman property, Layman Sr was speared to death by Wardandi elder Gaywal.
+According to several witnesses including Robert Heppingstone, Layman Sr had gotten involved in an argument between Gaywal and another Wardandi tribesman Milligan over the stealing of Milligan's allocation of damper by Gaywal.
+Layman Sr pulled Gaywal's beard, which was considered a grave insult.
+A manhunt for Layman Sr's killer went on for several weeks, involving much bloodshed.
+While on the hunt, John Molloy, the Bussell brothers, and British troops killed an unknown number of Aboriginal persons.
+One source has described these events, which later became known as the Wonnerup massacre; however, no government records were written to describe the event.
+(Note: There are no official records of the massacre and sources suggest anywhere from 5 to 300 were killed.
+Warren Burt Kimberly reported in 1897: "the black men were killed by the dozens and their corpses lined the route of march", adding that remains "are still to be found."
+However, there is no estimate of, nor actual number given, in this source.
+Other, more recent sources quote a number of 250 to 300, though none of these appear to be supported anywhere other than oral history of unknown origin.
+A newspaper report at the time states that five were killed.)
 The posse eventually shot Gaywal and captured his three sons, two of whom were imprisoned on Rottnest Island.